NOUSguide/Coding-Conventions/Cocoa iOS+Mac.markdown

 }
 ```

-`else` statements should begin on the same line as their preceding `if` statement.
+`else` statements can begin on the same line as their preceding `if` statement or in the next line

 ```objective-c
 // Comment explaining the conditional